Arrest in attempted kidnapping of Brooklyn toddler

 The attempted kidnapping happened outside the Thanksgiving Supermarket on 86th Street in Bath Beach, and it was caught on video.

-A man in a black hat is seen pushing the stroller -- with a 3-year-old boy sitting inside it -- away from the boy's grandmother.
+Police say Omar Dominguez, 26, is the man wearing a black hat is seen pushing the stroller -- with a 3-year-old boy sitting inside it -- away from the boy's grandmother.

-When she eventually realized what was going on, she chased the man away.
+When the grandmother eventually realized what was going on, she chased the suspect away.

 The boy was not harmed.